+You can spend days discovering the forests and coffee estates that cover the Palani Hills.
 Each room here has been made comfortable without disturbing the authenticity of the structure.
 White walls and black oxide floors go beautifully with the woodwork that surrounds.
-And you can snuggle behind luxurious quilts while catching up on your beauty sleep or while reading.
+And you can snuggle behind luxurious quilts while catching up on your beauty sleep or reading.

 When the hunger pangs come calling, you can head over to the in-house restaurant that puts up gourmet food, much of it made from produce found around the estate grounds.
 South Indian, Continental, and Mediterranean flavours rule the menu.
 And, of course, you can sip on surplus cups of freshly-ground coffee.

 To get to the Rajakkad Estate, you will have to travel to Dindigul, which is just outside the city of Madurai, and drive up 1000 meters above sea level to reach the foothills of the Western Ghats.